avafab/URLMediaPlayer/README.md

 # Android URL Mp3 Media Player
-##Give an mp3 URL and an image URL to Media Player Activity and it will render a nice player for you!
+Give an mp3 URL and an image URL to Media Player Activity and it will render a nice player for you!

+##Usage
-USAGE: copy and paste URLMediaPlayerActivity.java into your code and pass the URLs to it using an intent.
+Copy and paste URLMediaPlayerActivity.java into your code and pass the URLs to it using an intent.

 [![Android Arsenal](https://img.shields.io/badge/Android%20Arsenal-URLMediaPlayer-brightgreen.svg?style=flat)](http://android-arsenal.com/details/3/1765)

 ![alt tag](https://raw.githubusercontent.com/avafab/URLMediaPlayer/master/screenshots/device-2015-02-28-223128.png)

+##Developed By

+* Fabrizio Avantaggiato - http://avafab.com - <avafab@gmail.com>

+##License
 ```
 Copyright 2015 Fabrizio Avantaggiato